 One of the biggest challenges is the increasing need for computing skills.
-The RAF has just taken delivery of the first four new F-35 fighter jets which are state-of-the-art planes, so-called “fifth-generation” aircraft, with stealth and intelligence gathering capabilities.
+The RAF is now operating its new F-35 fighter jets which are state-of-the-art planes, so-called “fifth-generation” aircraft, with stealth and intelligence gathering capabilities.
 This aircraft is all about technology and it requires new skillsets to maintain and operate it.
 We particularly need computing skills combined with engineering skills.

 Why did the RAF get involved with UTCs?